 These investments are not liquid.
 The LPs’ funds are committed for many years and are not redeemable on demand.
 Investors must be prepared to be unable to get immediate access to their investment funds.
 These investments have a time horizon of many years before the investment capital may be returned.

 VC and PE firms are typically compensated in a structure known as “2 and 20.”
-They receive a 2% management fee each year as well as 20% of the investment returns that are generated by the fund.
+They receive a management fee of 2% of the invested funds each year as well as 20% of the investment returns that are generated by the fund.
 Even if the returns are low, the firms still receive their 2 and 20.
 It’s nice work for them, but it’s a mystery why the LPs pay such high fees.

 4. Deal structure

 The financial engineering is complex and sometimes not fully understood by anyone other than the PE or VC firms.
-The deal terms are designed to protect their interests to the detriment of other parties involved in these transactions such as employees, creditors, the LPs, and sometimes other shareholders.
+The deal terms are designed to protect the interests of the general partners, sometimes to the detriment of other parties involved in these transactions such as employees, creditors, LPs, and sometimes other shareholders.

 5. End game

 The ideal outcome is either a sale of the business to another company or an IPO (initial public offering).
 At that point, these investments are “cashed out” and the proceeds are ultimately returned to the LPs.
 In the industry patois, this is a liquidity event.

 VC firms invest in small, high-growth, and unprofitable companies that are in need of investment capital.
 PE firms invest in mature, low-growth, and profitable companies that are perceived to be under-performing and may require operational re-engineering to improve their rates of growth and profitability.
 Generally, VC firms want their portfolio companies to maximize growth; PE firms want their companies to maximize profitability and cash flow.